 How Bodyweight Exercises Support Performance

 There are plenty of reasons why you’d want to add bodyweight exercises to your weekly routine.
 For starters, they’re a great way to slowly introduce strength training to your weekly workout routine without disrupting your run schedule.
 Also, they don’t require any equipment, so you can squeeze in a strength workout wherever you are, like at your desk or after a quick run.
-Plus, these moves also help improve your range of motion, build strength, boost cardio, Health & Injuries common running-related injuries.
+Plus, these moves also help improve your range of motion, build strength, boost cardio, and can help you prevent common running-related injuries.

-“Bodyweight workouts are good because it gives you a moment to use your own body, get acquainted, have body awareness, and work on your mechanics before you actually load yourself up with weight,” Natalie Johnston, owner of Run F.I.T Hold for 30-60 seconds Runner’s World.
-Johnston says if you don’t have much time to work out or lack equipment, then bodyweight exercises can rival the effectiveness of dumbbells The 6 Best Energy Gels for Runners Repeat on left side.
+“Bodyweight workouts are good because it gives you a moment to use your own body, get acquainted, have body awareness, and work on your mechanics before you actually load yourself up with weight,” Natalie Johnston, owner of Run F.I.T and NASM-certified trainer tells Runner’s World.
+Johnston says if you don’t have much time to work out or lack equipment, then bodyweight exercises can rival the effectiveness of dumbbells Lie faceup, legs straight, hands under glutes for support Slowly and with control, lower heels down below the edge of step for a count of 3 to 5.

-Rest, then repeat on other leg posture progressing each exercise target your legs, core, and upper body so you can create one total-body program.
+common running-related injuries posture through each run.
+The mix of moves target your legs, core, and upper body so you can create one total-body program.
 What’s more?
 Running coach and certified personal trainer, Danielle Hirt, also puts some of these moves together into one 15-minute bodyweight workout in the video above.
 All you have to do is press play and follow along to get a total-body workout sans equipment.

 To use the list below, combine five or more of the exercises into your workout at least three times a week.
 Do 10 to 15 reps of each exercise for three or more sets.
 The list is ordered according to body part: lower body, core, and upper body.
-You can opt for five exercises per muscle group (for example: one week might include a leg-day workout, a core-focused routine, and an upper body session) or opt for a mix of moves to target your entire body in one workout.
+You can opt for five exercises per muscle group (for example: one week might include a leg-day workout, a core-focused routine, and an With elbows bent and hands together, rotate torso to the right, then rotate torso to the left) or opt for a mix of moves to target your entire body in one workout.

 Lower Body: Air Squat